 Are there restrictive covenants that are commonly identified during conveyancing in Shinfield?

 Restrictive covenants can be picked up when reviewing land registry title as part of the process of conveyancing in Shinfield.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-How does conveyancing in Shinfield differ for new build properties?
+How does conveyancing in Shinfield differ for newly converted properties?

-Most buyers of new build property in Shinfield contact us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is ready to move into.
-This is because developers in Shinfield typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Shinfield approach us having been asked by the developer to exchange contracts and commit to the purchase even before the residence is constructed.
+This is because builders in Shinfield tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Shinfield or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Shinfield or who has acted in the same development.

 Should I go with a Shinfield conveyancing lawyer based in the vicinity that I am hoping to buy?
 An old friend can deal with the legal formalities however his firm is located 200miles drive away.